-- A. Members of the University community or guests/ visitors under the age of 21 in possession or use of alcoholic beverages. - B. Individuals who distribute, transport, serve and/or purchase alcohol to/for minors. - C. Students who are disruptive as a result of intoxicated behaviors due to the consumption of alcohol. - D. Operating a motor vehicle while under the influence of alcohol - E. Possession of alcohol that exceeds quantity limits.
-For students who are of legal age, the quantity limit per student is: - 15 beers (12 oz containers) OR, - 1.5 liters of wine OR but not to exceed 60 beers (12 oz. containers) OR 3.0 liters of wine OR 1 liter (2 pints) of hard alcohol in a living unit, regardless of the number of occupants/visitors of the legal drinking age.
-Empty containers will be counted towards the quantity limits.
+- A. Members of the University community or guests/ visitors under the age of 21 in possession or use of alcoholic beverages. - B. Individuals who distribute, transport, serve and/or purchase alcohol to/for minors. - C. Students who are disruptive with intoxicated behaviors due to the consumption of alcohol. - D. Operating a motor vehicle while under the influence of alcohol - E. Possession of alcohol that exceeds quantity limits.
+For students who are of legal age, the quantity limit per student is: - 15 beers (12 oz containers) OR, - 1.5 liters of wine OR - 1 pint of hard alcohol (not higher than 80 proof and not stimulant-enhanced), - but not to exceed 60 beers (12 oz. containers) OR 3.0 liters of wine OR 1 liter (2 pints) of hard alcohol in a living unit, regardless of the number of occupants/visitors of the legal drinking age. - Empty containers will be counted towards the quantity limits. - F. Possession of kegs or other large alcohol storage devices/common sources (i.e. trash cans, beer balls etc.) is prohibited. - G. Large gatherings or events where alcohol is present. - H. Possession or use of drinking paraphernalia, devices and/ or games that promote consumption of alcohol (i.e., beer bongs, beer-pong tables, funnels, empty alcohol containers, etc.).
+Such items may be confiscated and not returned. - I. Use of alcohol packaging or signage for decoration. - J. Possession or consumption of alcoholic beverages in public areas, except where designated, or at university events where alcohol is not served, regardless of age. - K. Selling alcoholic beverages. - L. Violations of other University alcohol policies or federal, state, and local laws pertaining to alcohol.